The Making of Street Fighter III: 3rd Strike

 Ichinose: The Grade Judge system was much more strict at first, wasn’t it?

 Murata: It was.
 At the location test, you were doing well if you could get a D!
 It was even harder during the AOU show before that… there, people were only getting F and G ratings.

 Ishizawa: Yeah, I saw someone get a B and everyone went crazy.
 People thought the highest score possible was an A.

 Murata: And an A is only halfway on the scale. (laughs)

 Ichinose: What?!
 Really?

-Ishizawa: In the very final stages of the development, we invited some superplayers to the game center for some all-day playtesting session, to try and ferret out any bugs.
+Ishizawa: In the very final stages of the development, we invited a few expert players to the game center for some all-day playtesting session, to try and ferret out any bugs.
 Even those guys couldn’t reach an A ranking.
-It was like, uh oh, aren’t these the best players around? (laughs)
+It was like, uh oh, aren’t these supposed to be the best players around? (laughs)

 Murata: Yeah, in order to finish in time for the AOU show, the requirements I programmed for the higher ranks were just stupid.
 “Finish with more than 99 seconds, with 99 combos, 99 parries”, etc. (laughs maniacally)

 Ichinose: Impossible, even for a god.

 Murata: For the final version, I made them more reasonable, of course. (laughs)